+To some extent, areas of focus vary and may reflect a particular emphasis I judge important this semester.
 Examples of possible topics include: measures of agreement among raters, such as Cohen's kappa; pros and cons of latent variable approaches; proper interpretation of odds ratios in quantifying risk; study of receiver operating characteristics (e.g., sensitivity, specificity, positive predictive value, and negative predictive value); models of mediation/moderation; differential item functioning as an item response theory-based approach to the choice of diagnostic criteria, and others.

-Integration of Course Content and Clinical Training.
+Integration of Course Content.
 While this course is not an intervention course, I nevertheless make a point of including elements that can help you with current and future clinical training in the program.
 How to make a diagnosis is a prominent part in every module, and most modules provide high quality assessment instruments useful for this purpose, as well as for monitoring of clinical progress.
 As you will see I both provide, and solicit from you, real life examples of symptoms, differential diagnosis, and the like, which can be drawn from your clinical placement, and I set aside specific opportunities to discuss integration between real life clinical practice and the class-room based instruction.
-(Please also note that, as clinical material may be discussed, you ought not to make any recording of class material or presentations.
-If you need access - for example because you have an accommodation that requires it - please speak to me and I will arrange.)
+(Please also note that, as clinical material may be discussed, you ought not to make any recording of class material or presentations without explicit permission.
+If you require access to a recording - for example because you have an accommodation that requires it - please speak to me and I will arrange.)